 Read more

-These cirrus cloud-like nebulae are the last visible remnants of a star that exploded in the Milky Way about 8,000 years ago.
+This cirrus cloud-like nebula is the last visible remnant of a star that exploded in the Milky Way about 8,000 years ago.
 For people living at that time the expanding cloud was as bright as a crescent moon and visible

 Read more